M66B/FairEmail/FAQ.md

 After disabling this setting, you can use the message 'more' (three dots) menu to 'resync' empty messages.
 Alternatively, you can *Delete local messages* by long pressing the folder(s) in the folder list and synchronize all messages again.

+Disabling *Partial fetch* will result in more memory usage.

 <br />

 <a name="faq111"></a>